 – Emily Dickinson

-The yellow flowers and the delicate and beautiful florescence of Dandelion catch the attention of both romantic and curious souls.
-The aerial consistency of the fine silk decorated seeds that glance to the sunlight as crystalline material became the favourite subject of inspired photographer and the toy of amused children.
-Beside the grace of its forms, other interesting and curious secret is hidden in its phloem fluids.
-In fact, if you cut one of the stems of the plant a milky sticky liquid will flow out of the wound resection.
-This latex is going to polymerize at 30-35 oC in few minutes in a yellow-brown quite solid mass.
+The yellow flowers and the delicate and beautiful inflorescence of Dandelion catch the attention of both romantic and curious souls.
+The aerial consistency of the fine silk decorated seeds that glance to the sunlight as crystalline material became the favorite subject of the inspired photographers and the toy of amused children.
+Besides the grace of its forms, other interesting and the curious secret is hidden in its phloem fluids.
+In fact, if you cut one of the stems of the plant, a milky, sticky liquid will flow out of the wound resection.
+This latex is going to polymerize at 30-35 oC in a few minutes in a yellow-brown quite solid mass.
 Around the year 1982, I have annotated this observation but I could not find in my later notes further follow-ups study on the topics.
 It was a casual observation but I didn’t know at that time that this latex is indeed very useful.
-A variety of the Taraxacum (Taraxacum koksaghyz, Russian Dandelion) was used in Russian and American to produce a replacement of the natural rubber from Brazil during the WWII that was in shortage because of the war.
-Now days, many researches are in progress to exploit the lattice of Taraxacum and also Taraxacum brevicorniculatumas a convenient replacement of the rubber plant lattice.
-A recent study has shown the presence of rubber particles in the lattice of these plant in 32% proportion composed prevalently by poly(cis-1,4-isoprene) at >95% of purity (www.biomedcentral.com/1471-2091/11/11).
-The brownish lattice condensate that, as I reported in my note, forms after exposing for several minutes the latex to the air, is caused by the presence of the polyphenol oxidase (PPO) enzyme that produces the fast coagulation of the latex by catalysing the oxidation of polyphenols.
+A variety of the Taraxacum (Taraxacum koksaghyz, Russian Dandelion) was used in Russian and American to produce a replacement of the natural rubber from Brazil during WWII that was in shortage because of the war.
+Nowadays, many studies are in progress to exploit the lattice of Taraxacum and also Taraxacum brevicorniculatumas a convenient replacement of the rubber plant lattice.
+A recent study has shown the presence of rubber particles in the lattice of these plants in 32% proportion composed prevalently by poly(cis-1,4-isoprene) at >95% of purity (www.biomedcentral.com/1471-2091/11/11).
+The brownish lattice condensate that, as I reported in my note, forms after exposing for several minutes the latex to the air, is caused by the presence of the polyphenol oxidase (PPO) enzyme that produces the fast coagulation of the latex by catalyzing the oxidation of polyphenols.
 Genetic engineer the plant, it is possible to reduce the amount of PPO in the latex making economically competitive the use of this resource for the production of latex.